-Listen and peer into the cracks of the doors down the small, off the path alleyways – you never know what night be on the other side.
+Listen and peer into the cracks of the doors down the small, off-the-path alleyways – you never know what might be on the other side.
 One reader told me that’s how she got lucky with her Geisha spotting.

 Go to a Maiko Tourist Performance

-The Miyako Odori host daily dance performances by Maiko for around 11,000 yen (around £80).
-Pricey, but I preferred being on the look out to see them in their natural setting.
+The Miyako Odori hosts daily dance performances by Maiko for around 11,000 yen (around £80).
+They were pricey, but I preferred being on the lookout to see them in their natural setting.

-Know the Difference Between a Giesha and a Maiko
+Know the Difference Between a Geisha and a Maiko

-Geisha normally have more subdued and less elaborate clothing, hair and makeup, whereas Maiko are more colourful and bold – the robe is usually patterned, hangs low at the nape of the neck and the obi (the waist tie decoration) is normally more embellished and long, sometimes hanging as low as the ankles.
-They are striking and not easy missed.
-I even saw one from the back during the day in a local neighbourhood, except when she turned around she had no makeup on.
-Fail.
+Geisha typically have more subdued and less elaborate clothing, hair and makeup.
+In contrast, Maiko are more colourful and bold – the robe is usually patterned and hangs low at the nape of the neck.
+The obi (the waist tie decoration) usually is more embellished and long, sometimes hanging as low as the ankles.
+They are striking and not easily missed.
+I even saw one from the back during the day in a local neighbourhood, except when she turned around, she had no makeup on.

-When Am I Most Unlikely to See One?
+When Am I Most Unlikely to See a Geisha?

-During Obon, the annual Buddhist event for commemorating one’s ancestors, Geisha and Maiko do not work.
-Therefore, travel to Gion during these dates means Geisha spotting is a potential failure.
-Obon is an annual Buddhist event for commemorating one’s ancestors via the lighting of lanterns and normally takes place in mid-August in Japan.
+During Obon, the annual Buddhist event commemorating one’s ancestors, Geisha and Maiko do not work.
+Therefore, travelling to Gion during these dates means seeing Geisha is a potential failure.
+Obon is an annual Buddhist event commemorating one’s ancestors via the lighting of lanterns and usually takes place in mid-August in Japan.
 It’s best to check with your guesthouse owners and other locals if any other festival or commemorative event else is taking place while you are there.

-Seeing a Geisha, or in this case a Maiko, really made my time in Kyoto.
+Seeing a Geisha, or in this case, a Maiko, made my time in Kyoto.
 Not only was it a dream come true, but the electric atmosphere the Maiko’s presence created was something that will stay with me always.